k3b/APhotoManager/wiki/Filter-View.md

 		* searching for date "2007-01-01" and "" will show photos taken since 2007.
 		* searching for date "" and "2008-01-01" will show photos taken before jan 1st 2008.
 		* searching for date "2007-01-01" and "2008-01-01" will show photos taken in 2007.
+* [ ] With no geo info: When checked
+	* only photos without geo-infos are visible
+	* input fields for latitude/longitude are hidden.
 * **Geo Area** where the photo was taken as Lat(itude north) and Lon(gitude east).
 The first field is **from** the second field is **to** .
 	* you can pick a geo area through the [Geographic-Map](Geographic-Map) with the "..." button.
 	* you can enter a start and/or a end valus in decimal degrees format.